-- ii.
+- i.
+Is the MTW PHA allocating costs within statute?
+Yes ii.
 Is the MTW PHA implementing a local asset management plan (LAMP)?
-No - iii.
+No iii.
 Has the MTW PHA provide a LAMP in the appendix?

-iv.
+No - iv.
 If the MTW PHA has provided a LAMP in the appendix, please describe any proposed changes to the LAMP in the Plan Year or state that the MTW PHA does not plan to make any changes in the Plan Year.